bskrainka/bskrainka.github.io/consulting.md

 ##  Conference speaking

-When I speak at a conference, I provide an entertaining talks which provide usefull knowledge or skills that participants can immediately apply to their problems.
+When I speak at a conference, I deliver entertaining talks packed with usefull knowledge and skills that participants can immediately apply to their problems.
 [Watch](https://youtu.be/kex-UXZTGU4) my presentation on [Correctness in Data Science](https://youtu.be/kex-UXZTGU4) from the 2015 Seattle Data Science Pop-up to get a sense of my style.